Rent vs Buy: Comparing the Costs of Owning vs. Renting a Home

 Compared to homeownership, rental costs are more straightforward.
 There are some costs, however, that potential renters tend to overlook.
 For example, your rent can change when the term of your lease ends, forcing you to decide between moving or paying higher rent.
 So, which is the better option?
 What is the cost of owning a home vs. renting?

-If you’re trying to decide whether to rent or own a home, it's important to understand the different expenses associated with each option so you can make an informed decision.
+If you’re trying to decide whether to rent vs buy a home, it's important to understand the different expenses associated with each option so you can make an informed decision.
 It’s also a good idea to look into alternative options that may simplify this process for you.
-Truehold’s Sale-Leaseback, for example, offers an innovative home equity solution for a homeowner who wants to minimize the financial or physical burdens of homeownership without moving.
+If you’ve been wondering, “Should I rent or sell my home?”, then a sale-leaseback may be the best option for you.
+This program offers an innovative home equity solution for a homeowner who wants to minimize the financial or physical burdens of homeownership without moving.

 Homeownership Costs

 Owning a home comes with various annual and monthly housing costs.
-While not applicable to everyone, the majority of homeowners are familiar with these expenses:
+While not applicable to everyone, the majority of homeowners are familiar with these expenses beyond just the home price:

 Home Loans and Closing Costs

-Your mortgage isn’t always the only monthly expense.
+Your monthly mortgage payment isn’t always the only monthly expense.
 When you buy a home, you’re also taking on costs that relate to the real estate transaction itself.
 There are sales commissions, document fees, service fees, and other expenses that you’ll have to account for.
-If you have a loan with a fixed interest rate, on the other hand, your mortgage cost will be steady each month.
+If you have a loan with a fixed interest rate, on the other hand, your mortgage rate will be steady each month.

 Some people opt for adjustable rate mortgages (ARMs) that can go up or down depending on the current mortgage interest rate.
 While this allows you to take advantage of falling rates, it can make budgeting difficult.